cdapio/cdap/docs/developer-guide/source/advanced.rst

 ===============
 In addition to Flows, MapReduce jobs, and Procedures, additional Services can be run in a Cask Data Application Platform (CDAP) Application.
-Developers can implement Custom Services that run in program containers, to interface with a legacy system and perform additional processing beyond the Continuuity processing paradigms.
+Developers can implement Custom Services that run in program containers, to interface with a legacy system and perform additional processing beyond the CDAP processing paradigms.
 Examples could include running an IP-to-Geo lookup and serving user-profiles.

 Services are implemented as `Twill applications <http://twill.incubator.apache.org>`__ and are run in